XavierBerger/RPi-Monitor/docs/source/02_gettingstarted.rst

 Interactive Configuration Helper
 --------------------------------
-**RPi-Monitor** Interactive Configuration Helper is a tool embedded into ``rpimonitord`` helping to create configuration files .
+**RPi-Monitor** `Interactive Configuration Helper` is a tool embedded into ``rpimonitord`` helping to create configuration files.

-This chapter is detailling how to use it to monitor a ntfs volume.
+This example is detailling how to use it to monitor a ntfs volume.

 First execute the following command: